Looking for a delicious and easy-to-make meal that is perfect for a hot summer day? Look no further than this beef taco salad recipe!

-For us, the taco is almost the perfect dish.
-Bring together the crunchy corn tortilla, savory beef, salty cheese, and crisp lettuce, and top with creamy guacamole and tart tomatoes, and you’ve got yourself a delicious meal.
+For us, this beef taco salad recipe is almost the perfect dish—the crunchy corn tortilla, savory beef, salty cheese, and crisp lettuce, and top with creamy guacamole and tart tomatoes, and you’ve got yourself a delicious meal.

 However, we do understand that there’s something satisfying about making ingredients from scratch in the kitchen, so we would be happy to answer any questions about making your own taco seasoning in the comments below.